Experience Classic Riding Fun with the 12″ Amish Push Scooter & Kick Bike.

 Lights: Not Available

 * Recommended weight capacity is based on actual use by the Amish.
-Always use good judgment when riding as regular riding rough terrain can cause more impact pressure.
+Always exercise sound judgment when riding, as repeated use of rough terrain can increase impact pressure.

 Maintenance